 B. Is this something that no one is eating or has expired?
 We all buy new things to try that the kids then decide they don't like.
 There is no sense keeping that stuff around to just age endlessly in your pantry!
 Get rid of it!

 C. Should this be stored somewhere else?
-I actually had some fairly empty shelves in a cabinet in our family room that could hold some of the non-food items (such as the ice cream maker, snow cone machine, jello pop molds) that we rarely use and get them out of this pantry.
+I had some reasonably empty shelves in a cabinet in our family room that could hold some of the non-food items (such as the ice cream maker, snow cone machine, jello pop molds) that we rarely use and get them out of this pantry.

 3. Clean the Shelves and Return Items in an Organized Way

 It helps me to pack more into a smaller space, plus it makes it super easy for the kids to find the snack they want because they can just pull out the whole bin and see what's inside.

 4. Create Dedicated Areas by Category of Item

 Each section of the pantry should have a purpose.
-I've set up my pantry to have certain areas dedicated to specific types of items.
-This makes it soooo much easier to find something when you are looking for it!
+I've set up my pantry so that my shelves are dedicated to specific types of items- soups, pasta and sauce, crackers, beverages, condiments, etc.